Overview

 Why Atulya?

-- agents lose operational context between sessions
+- agents lose operational context between sessions does same mistakes again and again

 - facts drift apart across tools, repos, docs, and conversations